nnekauf/project-2-sinatra/spec.md

     - All Users validates uniquness of username
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
     - All Outfits have all CRUD capabilities
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users
+    - Users can not view the modification funtionality on the page nor navigate to it in the browser if they do not own the Outfit
 - [ ] Include user input validations
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code